8th World Down Syndrome Congress in Singapore's speech

 When we were first told of it, we were greatly shocked.
 We were at a

 loss what to do and how we could raise our child.
-Actually, our child
+Actually, our child is

-Today was a wonderful day."
+a wonderful day."

 Everyone is the same human, same life-About Prenatal Diagnosis-

-When I made a lecture tour of Japan, I met many people who had been suffering
+When I made a lecture tour of Japan, I met many people who had been

-with Down's syndrome don't know their parents' faces, anyhow."
+Children with Down's syndrome don't know their parents' faces, anyhow."
 She

 was very shocked at what he said.
 I thought it was very terrible, too,